llvm/clangd-www/design/code.md

 ### Diagnostics

-During parsing, clang emits diagnostics through a `DiagnosticConsumer` callback. clangd [StoreDiags] implementation converts them into [Diag] objects, which capture the relationships between diagnostics, fixes, and notes.
+During parsing, clang emits diagnostics through a `DiagnosticConsumer` callback. clangd's [StoreDiags] implementation converts them into [Diag] objects, which capture the relationships between diagnostics, fixes, and notes.
 These are exposed in `ParsedAST`.
 (clang-tidy diagnostics are generated separately in `buildAST()`, but also end